Management implications of the interaction

 Implicit Romantic conceptions about human motivation (Hogan 1975; Geller 1982) are contained in major explanations for the decremental effects of reward.
 Individuals are presumed (a) to identify themselves primarily as unique rather than as an integral part of a social collective, (b) to possess potentialities that are better fostered through self-determined exploration than social influence, and (c) to have an aversion to constraints on freedom of action.
 Systems of reward for improved task performance, as promoted by behaviorally oriented psychologists are seen as inherently self-defeating because they interfere with the desire to explore one's own potential.
 They are further viewed as incompatible with the spontaneity and flexibility of self-initiated behavior required for creativity (McGraw 1978; Deci and Ryan 1985; Amabile, Hennessey et al. 1986).

-Henderlong and Lepper argue against a purely behavioural definition of praise as verbal reinforcement and in favour of the view that praise may serve to undermine, enhance or have no effect on childrens intrinsic motivation.
-Everything depends on how it done.
-Praise can be understood as a means of control, and in the light of findings already discussed which point to the moderating effects of personal causation, a sense of agency and self-determination, we could expect praise to suppress or enhance intrinsic motivation depending upon how favourable such conditions might be in the way praise is given.
-The conclusion of their review, while noting the complexity of the effects, was in general alone those lines.
+Henderlong and Lepper argue against a purely behavioural definition of praise as verbal reinforcement and in favour of the view that praise may serve to undermine, enhance or have no effect on children’s intrinsic motivation.
+Everything depends on how it is done.
+Praise can be understood in some circumstances as a means of control by an external agent, and in the light of findings already discussed which point to the moderating effects of personal causation, a sense of agency and self-determination, we could expect praise to suppress or enhance intrinsic motivation depending upon how favourable such conditions might be in the way praise is given.
+The conclusion of their review, while noting the complexity of the effects, was in general along those lines.
 To have positive effects on intrinsic motivation, besides being sincere, praise needs to encourage performance being attributed to controllable causes, to promote autonomy, enhance competence without an over-reliance on social comparisons, and convey attainable standards and expectations.
-These conditions, the latter two in particular, remind one of McClellands theory achievement motivation (McClelland 1976; McClelland 1985) as competition with an internalized standard of excellence, and the associated information value of feedback on performance.
-At the same time praise as feedback which encourages attention to competence and causes of behaviour under the control of the individual as an effective agent are in line with predictions from personal causation and cognitive evaluation theory (Ryan and Deci 2000).
-We might prefer a more open view of purposive behaviour with the potential for unexpected yet satisfying outcomes than a strict notion of preconceived goal attainment which might be implied in the idea of self-determination, and that view is not excluded by these results, but the overall pattern is consistent with the previous meta-analytic findings of the effects of extrinsic rewards on intrinsic motivation.
-It is a central tenet of attribution theory as developed originally by Heider, Kelly and others (Heider 1958; Kelly 1967; Kelly 1973) that people search for the causes of achievement outcomes, particularly when failure is involved.
-As Henderlong and Lepper see it causal inferences then guide behaviour and emotional reactions is ways that make praise effective, and that is consistent with our cognitive process theory.
+These conditions, the latter two in particular, remind one of McClelland’s theory achievement motivation (McClelland, Atkinson et al. 1953; McClelland 1985) as competition with an internalized standard of excellence.
+The associated information value of feedback on performance is incorporated into achievement motivation theory by Atkinson’s model of expectancy value theory (Atkinson 1958; Atkinson and Raynor 1974).
+At the same time praise as feedback which encourages attention to competence and to causes of behaviour under the control of the individual as an effective agent are in line with predictions from personal causation and cognitive evaluation theory (Ryan and Deci 2000).
+We might prefer a more open view of purposive behaviour with the potential for unexpected yet satisfying outcomes than a strict notion of preconceived goal attainment which might be implied in the idea of self-determination, and that more open view is not excluded by these results, but the overall pattern is consistent with the previous meta-analytic findings of the effects of extrinsic rewards on intrinsic motivation.
+It is a central tenet of attribution theory as developed originally by Heider, Kelly and others (Heider 1958; Kelly 1967; Kelly 1973) that people search for the causes of achievement outcomes.
+As Henderlong and Lepper see it causal inferences then guide behaviour and emotional reactions in ways that make praise effective, and that is consistent with our cognitive process theory.